admineer/monitorRemoteWebserviceWithCURL/README.md

 ![Monitor Remote WebService Performance with CURL on Oracle WebLogic Server](http://community.wlsdm.com/uploads/files/upload-6f3ef38b-f932-4d56-8c3f-2cef8689c12f.png)

+# Blog Post-2 (Edited Version after screen cast tutorial):

+Part-1: How to monitor back-end remote Webservice response times as a consumer with CURL on WebLogic?

+Part-2: How to inform 3rd party system responsible person automatically with a dynamic html email?

+Read the new blog post here about the screen cast and source codes: http://admineer.com/blog

 # Blog Post-1 (The first original one):

 Monitor WebService Response Times with curl (-alldetails) on WebLogic